pmem/pmemkv/README.md

 **Out-of-source builds**

-If the standard build doesn't suit your needs, create your own out-of-source build and run tests like this:
+If the standard build does not suit your needs, create your own out-of-source build and run tests like this:

 ```